In this article:

 What to Do if Your Medical Debt Is Already in Collections

-If you haven't been able to pay a medical bill or keep up with a payment plan, your debt may be sent to a collections agency.
+If you haven't been able to pay a medical bill or keep up with a payment plan, your debt may be sent to a collection agency.
 The collection amount may legitimately be higher than your original bill due to fees and interest.

 Similar to when you're dealing with other accounts in collection, you may want to ask the debt collector for additional information if you believe there may be a mistake.
 Ideally, you make a request within 30 days of when the debt collector first contacts you—the Consumer Financial Protection Bureau has several sample letters you can use if you're not sure how to start.